bostick/tabit-file-format/description/tabit-file-format-description.md

 If not, then skip this section.

-For each track, Alternate Time Regions are stored in a sequence of Chunk2s, and can be read with this pseudo-code:
+For each track, Alternate Time Regions are stored in a sequence of DeltaListChunks, and can be read with this pseudo-code:
 ```
 alternateTimeRegionList = new list
 while True:
-  chunk = read(chunk2)
+  chunk = read(deltaListChunk)
   noteList.append(chunk)
   dsqCount = countDSQ(noteList)
   if dsqCount == 2 * spaceCount: